Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.getCurrentAllocations(offerHandles, brandKeywordRecords)
 - `offerHandles` <router-link to="/glossary/#handle">`{Array <Handle>}`</router-link>
 - `brandKeywordRecords` <router-link to="/zoe/api/records.html#brand-keyword-record">
-`{[ Array <BrandKeywordRecords>]}`</router-link> brandKeywordRecords is an optional array of records mapping keywords to brands for each of the offers.
+`{[ Array <BrandKeywordRecords>]}`</router-link> `brandKeywordRecords` is an optional array of records mapping keywords to brands for each offer.
 - Returns: <router-link to="/zoe/api/records.html#amount-keyword-record">`{[<AmountKeywordRecord>]}`</router-link>

-Get the amounts currently allocated to each offer for the keywords specified by brandKeywordRecord.
-If brandKeywordRecord is not specified, amounts are returned for only the Keywords that currently have allocated amounts (including empty amounts.)
-This might mean that amounts that will be included in the payout could be omitted if not specified.
+For each `brandKeywordRecord specified keyword, from each offer get its currently allocated amount.
+If `brandKeywordRecord``` is not specified, amounts are returned only for the Keywords that currently have allocated amounts (including empty amounts.)
+Amounts included in the payout might be omitted if not specified.

-If brandKeywordRecord is specified and amounts for some keywords haven't been assigned to the offer, empty amounts will be filled in.
+If `brandKeywordRecord is specified, and some keywords' amounts haven't been assigned to the offer, empty amounts are filled in.

 ## zcf.getOfferNotifier(offerHandle)
 - `offerHandle` <router-link to="/glossary/#handle">`<Handle>`</router-link>